Use of technology in disclosure of dementia by the diagnosed individual to their social networks

 Dr. Katrina Scior

-During my studies, I did a clinical internship at the Charité in Berlin working with mothers with postpartum disorders.
+During my studies, I did an internship at the Charité in Berlin working with mothers with postpartum disorders.
 Before that, I became a certified medical assistant and worked at a psychiatric practice in Germany.

 |Start date||October 2019|